metalwarrior665/actor-google-sheets/README.md

 Both these options behave exactly the same in every other means e.g. in modes, transformFunction, deduplication etc.

+### Google Sheets value parser
+The import is using the default [Google Sheets parsing](https://developers.google.com/sheets/api/reference/rest/v4/ValueInputOption).
+Basically, it should work exactly the same as if you write the value to the sheet manually.
+This has important ramifications because it will use localized version of the parser in your spreadsheet.
+This means that (probably depending on the country) for some users `"1.1"` will be interpreted as number but for others it might be a string.
+The same goes for `"1,1"`.
+That is why for numbers it is always recommended to use valid JSON numbers, e.g. `1.1`.

 ## Loading from Spreadsheet

 With `read` mode, you can use this actor to load data from your spreadsheet into the actor.